nhsconnect/ITK-FHIR-Outpatient-Letter/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in ITK3 Outpatient Letter Implementation Guide
 ---

+## 2.9.0-live ##

+- Removed MessageDefinitions from the specification.

 ## 2.8.0-live ##

 - Updated to 2.8.0-live.